 We even have a few human companions, good neighbors with whom we share a fierce love and protectiveness of this slice of forest down a dirt road less traveled.

 About a year after we bought the house on 5 acres, the owner decided to sell the adjacent 10 acres.
-He honored the promise that we would have first dibs but the asking price was outrageous.
+He honored the promise that we would have first dibs, but the asking price was outrageous.
 After months of constant worry that someone would buy that land and build a house next door, we negotiated a doable purchase price.
 At the closing, his wife again whispered in my ear, “I told you it would be yours.
 We wanted you to have it all.”
 And that is how we managed to acquire 15 acres in the forest that will forever be safe from development, hunting, raping of the land and wildlife habitats in any way.

 I came up with the name Forest Ramblings-Footprints and Feathers in this way.
-Forest ramblings needs no explanation but there’s a bit of story behind footprints and feathers.
+Forest ramblings needs no explanation, but there’s a bit of a story behind footprints and feathers.
 My wife is the original barefoot girl.
 Sometimes she’s willing to walk around the property in flip-flops but she’d rather be barefoot.
 Her footprints side by side with those of wildlife and our dogs and cats make this a home.
 My Native American name is White Feather Creek.
 Given how many birds inhabit this place, feathers seemed like a fitting part of a title.

 So, I will devote this section of Gadfly Journal to ramblings about life in the forest among the footprints and feathers of the wildlife, 3 dogs, 4 cats (our sweet Butch and our beloved pleco Mo left us last year), and 2 humans that comprise our society.
 I hope you too will be part of that society, perhaps only by reading but perhaps also by driving down the dirt road, through the gate, along the winding path to the clearing, and rocking on the porch with us in quiet companionship.

 Drive slowly – the sandhill crane families and wild turkeys are abundant, deer and rabbits dash from the woods with no warning, gopher tortoises and snakes cross the road with no understanding of our potentially lethal vehicles, and black bear watch from the tree line.
-This is their home but you too are welcome here.
+This is their home, but you too are welcome here.
 The gate will always stand open for you.

 I’m a geek.
 I admit it.
 In the suburbs I toggled our internet access from Brighthouse to AT&T Uverse and back again.
 The Uverse people’s lack of even a glancing relationship with basic math and their blatant lie that “fiberoptic runs right to your house” are topics for a different post.
 Back at Brighthouse (I simply refused to consider Spectrum), I fought like a lioness for the highest speeds we could get and reveled in the results of my anal daily speed tests – 70mbs (megabits per second) down, 12mbs up.
 At 69 down and 11 up I fiddled and tweaked and made ferocious calls to tech support until we were restored to 70 and 12.